-When additional instruments join in at the end of the first verse, you have an opportunity to appreciate how your Sonos speakers handle a range of frequencies in a song.
-The bass’s long, sustained notes are at a lower frequency, whilst the crisp hi-hat cymbals are at a higher frequency.
-All of the frequencies should sound well-balanced, not like they’re competing with one another.
+When additional instruments join at the end of the first verse, you have an opportunity to appreciate how your Sonos speakers handle a range of frequencies in a song.
+The bass’s long, sustained notes are at a lower frequency, while the crisp hi-hat cymbals are at a higher frequency.
+All of the frequencies should sound well balanced, not like they’re competing with one another.

 The strings should sound full and lush.
-Whist they were playing a counter melody to the main vocal melody during the verses, they swell during the chorus, evoking an emotional response.
+While they were playing a counter melody to the main vocal melody during the verses, they swell during the chorus, evoking an emotional response.

 Rest of song (2:19-4:09)

 Finally, take a step back to evaluate the song more holistically.
 The track’s instrumentation changes throughout the song.
-How does that impact your listening experience?
+How does that impact your experience of listening?
 Try playing the song a few more times, choosing different elements to focus on and paying attention to how your assessment evolves with each listen.